- Posted by Pam Hoddinott

 - Start thinking of Energy as an Asset™

 - Private Equity firms should consider partnerships with qualified energy management partner.

 - Pre-equity investment strategies should include energy supply and demand-feasibility studies/building energy audits.

 - Existing investments can be leveraged by the deployment of supply and demand-management programs to yield significant ROI.

 - Utility rebates can be leveraged to help buy down the capital cost of these programs.

 - Lower carbon emissions can have a monetary impact as well as support sustainability initiatives

 - Energy efficiency can have a significant long-term effect on costly maintenance and repair issues

 As you can see, investing in a partnership with a qualified energy management company to address a portfolio’s energy supply and building systems needs has been often overlooked by the Private Equity sector.
 Private Equity firms will be on a path to greater ROI’s when they recognize that strategic and tactical investigations and deployment can lead to significant savings and improved profitability of your equity investments.
-This is how you turn energy into an asset™.
+This is how you start Making Energy an Asset®.

 About the Author™